shuban-789/RCML/README.md

 ## About

-The library `rcl` stands for "Rudimentary Calculus Library" and is a standard calculus library.
-It aims to provide both single variable and multivariable calculus functions, specifically for scientific programs or analysis code written in Rust or C/C++
+`rcl` (Rudimentary Calculus Library) is a simple calculus package which aims to provide both single variable and multivariable calculus functions for programs written in Rust or C/C++

 Limits and any limit dependent function will not be perfectly correct but extremely close to the correct value due to the way they are calculated.
 A standard convention for tolerance may be used in the future.
 Integration follows Simpson's Rule calculation as of now.